laravel/docs/http-tests.md

 <a name="assert-unsupported-media-type"></a>
 #### assertUnsupportedMediaType

-Assert that the response has an unprocessable entity (422) HTTP status code:
+Assert that the response has an unsupported media type (415) HTTP status code:

     $response->assertUnsupportedMediaType();